Ai Accountant

 • Staffing math isn't linear.
 Doubling clients requires quadrupling accountants when you account for workload mix correctly.
 The 3→6 intuition is wrong.
 The reality is 3→12.

 • Revenue per client is fragile.
-Price resistance and discounting are common during scale-up.
+Price resistance and discounting are common during scale up.
 A 10% drop is enough to turn breakeven into loss.

-• Hiring costs are front-loaded.
-Revenue is back-loaded.
+• Hiring costs are front loaded.
+Revenue is back loaded.
 Salaries and overhead kick in immediately.
 New clients take months to fully onboard and generate full fees.
-This timing mismatch creates temporary cash flow stress even when long-term economics work out.
+This timing mismatch creates temporary cash flow stress even when long term economics work out.

 What the Largest Firms Are Actually Doing

-If this challenge feels like a small-firm problem, it isn't.
+If this challenge feels like a small firm problem, it isn't.

 EY CEO Janet Truncale, speaking at the Milken Institute Global Conference, said: "I like to think we can double in size with the workforce we have today, when we have those professionals operating at the top of their license and doing more interesting work."

 This is the key phrase: operating at the top of their license.
 Not hiring more people to do more work.
-Enabling existing people to do higher-value work by eliminating the repetitive tasks that fill their days.
+Enabling existing people to do higher value work by eliminating the repetitive tasks that fill their days.

-EY is investing heavily in AI-powered automation to execute routine audit and compliance tasks faster, so senior professionals can focus on advisory, judgment, and client relationships.
-The firm invests more than $1 billion each year in developing AI-first platforms and internal applications, with over 100 AI tools now deployed across its workforce.
+EY is investing heavily in AI powered automation to execute routine audit and compliance tasks faster.
+Senior professionals can then focus on advisory, judgment, and client relationships.

 The New Scaling Equation